Multilingual Pixel Representations for Translation and Effective Cross-lingual Transfer: Properties of multilingual pixel models

 \subsection{Complete parameter sharing}

-With traditional model vocabularies, parameters are not shared between embeddings; only 3\% of embeddings are updated per batch on average\footnote{Heavily dependent on language mix, vocabulary, and batch size.
-This number reflects a 32k source vocabulary and large batch size of 160k.} for TED-59 without redistribution techniques such as label smoothing.
+With traditional model vocabularies, parameters are not shared between embeddings; only 3\% of embeddings are updated per batch on average\footnote{Heavily dependent on language coverage, sampling, vocabulary, and batch size.
+This number reflects a 64k source vocabulary and large batch size of 160k tokens.} for TED-59 without redistribution techniques such as label smoothing.
 On the other hand, 100\% of the pixel model representation block parameters are updated every batch due to parameter sharing at the pixel level.
-Pixel representations have direct access to token sub-components, whereas subwords do not, leading to more similar representations for tokens e.g. with and without diacritics---with the TED-59 subword vocabulary, the Arabic word forms \scalerel*{ }{A} and \scalerel*{ }{B} have disjoint subword decompositions and so do not share embeddings, whereas the pixel representations are highly similar as visualized in \autoref{fig:param-sharing} through the convolutional layer feature activations.
-If a pixel-based model observes partial lexical matches in training, parameters for both will be updated by backpropagation.
+Pixel representations have direct access to token sub-components, whereas subwords do not, leading to more similar representations for words e.g. with and without diacritics---with the TED-59 subword vocabulary, the Arabic forms \scalerel*{ }{A} and \scalerel*{ }{B} for "book" have disjoint subword decompositions and so do not share embeddings, whereas the pixel representations are highly similar; as visualized in \autoref{fig:param-sharing}, the convolutional layer feature activations remain highly similar despite the inserted diacritics.
+If a pixel-based model observes partial lexical matches such as ``\myul[blue]{ktb}'' and ``\myul[blue]{k}\myul[red]{i}\myul[blue]{t}\myul[red]{a}\myul[blue]{b}'' in training, parameters for both will be updated by backpropagation to the shared pixel values; we hypothesize that this contributes to the increased transfer across languages with the same script and performance improvements.
 Future work may investigate whether this property leads to more compositional representations.